Sanitation worker: Related terms

-More generally, a waste collector (also bin man, garbage collector, etc.) deals with municipal solid waste.
+More commonly, a waste collector, also referred to a bin man, garbage collector, etc. deals with municipal solid waste.

 Types of work and occupations

 The types of work that sanitation workers carry out is shown in the table below.

 Types of employment

 Sanitation workers work in different types of employment situations.
 They are either government-employed workers, workers of private service providers or informal workers.
 Sanitation workers who are employed by the government usually have comparatively good infrastructure, tools and personal protective equipment (PPE), and face only moderate health and safety risks.

 For example, the tasks of unclogging of the main sewers or operating wastewater treatment plants are usually performed by formal government workers or private companies, whereas the unclogging of household sewer connections is performed by private companies and informal sanitation workers.

 Informal workers

-In many developing countries, informal workers collect human excreta from certain types of toilet (such as bucket toilets and pit latrines) without mechanical equipment and without personal protective equipment.
-These workers are "scooping out feces from ‘dry’ latrines and overflowing pits".
+In many developing countries, informal workers collect human excreta from certain types of toilets (such as bucket toilets and pit latrines) without mechanical equipment and without personal protective equipment.
+These workers are "scooping out feces from 'dry' latrines and overflowing pits".
 They are usually working in the informal labour sector and are commonly referred to as "informal sanitation workers".
 They have weak legal protection results from working informally and do not follow occupational health and safety standards.

 Informal workers provide "manual emptying services to households, particularly where inaccessible to trucks and to the most vulnerable households".
 They are not registered or legally recognized, and often work without any protection, facing discrimination and stigma.